-The residential land use pattern in Naas is characterised by a very low proportion of residential use within the town centre and expanding residential developments of relatively low density conventional housing developments on the fringes of the town.
-The type and scale of residential development in Naas is predominately two-storey semi-detached and detached structures.
-In recent years a number of apartment schemes have also been developed.
+The residential land use pattern in Athy is characterised by a low proportion of residential use within the town centre area and expanding residential development of relatively low density conventional housing developments on the fringes of the town.
+The type and scale of residential development in Athy is predominately two-storey, semi detached and detached structures.
+In recent years some apartment schemes have also been developed, such as Harbour View apartments along the Canal.

-4.2 STRATEGY
+4.2 Strategy

-The Development Plan strategy for housing incorporates the policies of the National Spatial Strategy, Regional Planning Guidelines for the Greater Dublin Area 2010-2022, the Sustainable Residential Development in Urban Areas Guidelines (2009) and the Sustainable Urban Housing Design Standards for New Apartments (2007).
-The strategy is also informed by the Kildare Local Authorities Housing Strategy 2011-2017 and the Kildare Local Authorities Traveller Accommodation Programme 2009-2013.
+The Development Plan strategy for housing incorporates the policies of the National Spatial Strategy, Regional Planning Guidelines for the Greater Dublin Area 2010-2022, the Sustainable Residential Development in Urban Areas Guidelines and Sustainable Urban Housing

-The strategy is informed by an assessment of existing residential zoned land to determine the expected demand/spare capacity prior to the zoning of further residential land.
+Design Standards for New Apartments (May 2009).
+The strategy is also informed by the Kildare Local Authorities Housing Strategy 2011-2017 and the Traveller Accommodation Programme 2009-2013.

 The strategy for the provision of housing is based on achieving the following aims:

-- Providing sufficient zoned land to accommodate the growing population. - Promoting sustainable communities that deliver quality well-designed housing. - Promoting residential densities to ensure the efficient use of land at appropriate locations. - Securing the implementation of the Council's Housing Strategy and Traveller Accommodation Programme. - Providing for changing housing needs, and promote the provision of social and affordable housing and housing for groups with particular needs. - Counteracting social segregation and facilitate the development of balanced communities through promoting mixed housing development. - Providing for changing household sizes and promote an appropriate mix of dwelling types, sizes, and tenures to facilitate the creation of balanced communities. - Promoting the consolidation of existing built-up areas by facilitating good quality appropriate infill development.
+- Provide sufficient zoned land to accommodate the growing population. - Promote sustainable communities that deliver quality well designed housing. - Promote residential densities to ensure the efficient use of land at appropriate locations. - Secure the implementation of the Council's Housing Strategy and Traveller Accommodation Programme. - Provide for changing housing needs and promote the provision of social and affordable housing and housing for people with particular needs. - Provide for changing household sizes and promote an appropriate mix of dwelling types, sizes and tenures to facilitate the creation of balanced communities and to counteract social segregation. - Promote the consolidation of existing built up areas by facilitating good quality appropriate infill development.